kupl/SeamFuzz-Artifact/README.md

  [EXP_NAME]: the name of the experiments which will be stored in [EXP_PATH].
 The default name is maintable
 ```

+Note that running FuzzBench requires lots of memory and storage.
+It may not work properly when running `main_eval.sh` script with the default settings.
+In this case, please set [TRIALS] option with the value smaller than 20 to reduce the usage of memory and storage.

 ### Table N

 ```